 Don’t get me wrong.
 It’s not like I’ve been in this rut for just a few weeks.
 It’s been more like a few years.
 Elizabeth and I began drifting apart after just a couple of years of marriage.
 It wasn’t anyone’s fault.
 When one person is the face of the number one cable newscast and the other is one of the top models in the world, the schedules can wreak havoc on a marriage.

 Beverly is also Elizabeth’s manager.
-That’s how we met—Elizabeth and I. We were at an enormous party that Elizabeth was throwing at Tavern on the Green.
+That’s how we met—Elizabeth and I. We were at an enormous party that Beverly was throwing at Tavern on the Green.
 We both hated those parties and found each other hiding out in the background.
-We talked for hours and ignored the rest of the crowd, much to the chagrin of our manager.
+We talked for hours and ignored the rest of the crowd, much to our manager's chagrin.

 Elizabeth and I became instant best friends.
 Over the next two years, our careers—and relationship—blossomed.
 We were always together.
 Sometimes we might even get photographed together when the paparazzi had nothing else going on.

 As Elizabeth and I became better known to the general public, the rumors began to get crazier with each photo.
 It was Beverly who insisted that we get married.
 She explained how it would help our careers, and good or bad, we agreed with our manager.
 We ended up getting married.
 Almost immediately, we became the power couple—America’s Couple—as the rags labeled us.